EkeneOnyekachi/EkeneOnyekachi/README.md

 - 🔭 I’m currently working on OnVo a video streaming and sharing platform
-- 🌱 I’m currently learning frontend develoment/Javascript, React
+- 🌱 I’m currently learning frontend develoment(Javascript, ReactJS)
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m job hunting a role of a backend engineer
 - 💬 Ask me about any tech related issues